Misterblue/opensim-docker/README.md

 - the files in `config-include` are emptied so they don't do anything when included by any script
 - configuration uses the feature that [OpenSimulator] reads all the INI files in `bin/config`

+The latter feature is used by `config/setup.sh` which copies a `$CONFIG_NAME/Include.ini` into `bin/config` and that is what includes all the necessary configuration files in the `$CONFIG_NAME` directory.

+`docker-compose` mounts the container's `bin/config` directory as the `config/` directory so all of the configuration of the
 The latter feature means that one could either use the configuration samples included with these sources or one could mount a volume on top of `/home/opensim/opensim/bin/config` and completely replace all the configuration files.
 This enables the flexibility